 Treatment options for coronary heart disease

-Statins can reduce cholesterol levels.
-Statins are the only medication demonstrated to have a positive impact on outcomes in CHD, but if a person has another underlying cholesterol disorder, they may not work.
+- Statins - these are the only medication demonstrated to have a positive impact on outcomes in CHD, but if a person has another underlying cholesterol disorder, they may not work.

-Low-dose aspirin reduces blood clotting, lowering the risk of angina or a heart attack.
+- Low-dose aspirin - this reduces blood clotting, lowering the risk of angina or a heart attack.

-Angiotensin-converting enzyme (ACE) inhibitors lower blood pressure and help to slow or stop the progression of CHD.
+- Angiotensin-converting enzyme (ACE) inhibitors - these lower blood pressure and help to slow or stop the progression of CHD.

-Calcium channel blockers widen the coronary arteries, allowing greater blood flow to the heart, and reducing hypertension.
+- Calcium channel blockers - will widen the coronary arteries, allowing greater blood flow to the heart, and reduce hypertension.

-Laser surgery involves making several tiny holes in the heart muscle, which encourage the formation of new blood vessels.
+- Laser surgery - this involves making several tiny holes in the heart muscle, which encourage the formation of new blood vessels.